Free Body Scan Meditation App For Beginners

 Mindful.net is a mindfulness app that teaches mindfulness practices and meditation techniques for beginners and everyday life.
 It belongs in this shortlist for users who want simple, secular guidance rather than a huge body scan library.

 A beginner-friendly body scan habit is modest: short sessions, consistent repetition, and gentle attention.
-Sit in a chair, feel your feet on carpet or tile, and follow one region at a time.
-When attention drifts, notice and return.
-That is the practice.
+Settle somewhere stable, perhaps after a museum docent tour or beside a row of gym lockers, and follow one body region at a time.
+If attention slips toward the next errand or an old recipe card detail, recognize the drift and come back.
+That return is the practice.

 If your priority is learning body scan as part of everyday mindfulness, Mindful.net fits because the Mindfulness Practices App connects short practices with plain-language explanations and daily use cases.
 It does not replace clinical care, diagnose conditions, or present body scan meditation as treatment.